molgenis/molgenis-emx2/docs/src/emx2format.md

 | Pet       | owner      | ref  |     | Person   | TRUE     | foreign key to Person     |
 Note: when key=1 then automatically required=TRUE

-### mappedBy
+### refBack
-In case you want to create a two-directional relationship you can use columnType=refack + mappedBy.
+In case you want to create a two-directional relationship you can use columnType=refback + refBack=aColumnName.
-The mappedBy should then refer to a column in refTable that is of columnType=ref or columnType=ref_array and refers to this table.
+The refBack should then refer to a column in refTable that is of columnType=ref or columnType=ref_array and refers to this table.
-A refback+mappedBy column behaves as a ref_array, but is in fact either many_to_many or many_to_one, depending if the mappedBy is ref or ref_array.
+A refback column behaves as a ref_array, but is in fact either many_to_many or many_to_one, depending if the refback is ref or ref_array.
 Refback columns are readonly (i.e. you cannot insert/update data in these columns).
 See example below.